n0rthern-light/progressbar/README.md

 ![smooth-loader](https://github.com/user-attachments/assets/1c1c99ab-147d-4f74-a5db-2cbd3a3a163b)

 A C++ Win32 progress bar system that uses strategically placed markers in the source code.
-After compilation, a Python script disassembles the binary, detects marker positions, and assigns progress values, enabling accurate UI progress tracking.
+After compilation, a Python script disassembles the binary, detects marker positions, and assigns progress values, enabling accurate progress tracking and building UI on top of it..

 ## Prerequisites